Egor6052/egor6052/README.md

 ## Skills and Interests:

 **Microcontrollers**: I have experience in programming microcontrollers, particularly the AVR series ATmega, which I continue to develop as a hobby.
+**Native Development**: I prefer native development using C/C++, Java, and C# and aim to continue progressing in native C++ development.
 **Web Development**: I've worked with the Vue.js framework on several projects, focusing on frontend and backend development.
 You can view my projects in my GitHub repositories.
-**Native Development**: I prefer native development using C/C++, Java, and C# and aim to continue progressing in native C++ development.
-**Databases**: I have basic experience working with databases, including Google Firebase.
+**Databases**: I have basic experience working with databases, including PostgreSQL, MySQL, Google Firebase.

 ## Goal: